 - 1. To chair Council's Emergency Management Committee. - 2.
 Make arrangements for reports to the Council, on an as needs basis, covering the activities of the City of Hobart Emergency Management Committee and related emergencies. - 3.
-Maintain regular contact/liaison with the Municipal Coordinator and the General Manager in regard to the administrative arrangements of the City of Hobart Emergency Management Committee. - 4.
-Receive notification of emergency from Municipal Coordinator and the General Manager. - 5.
+Maintain regular contact/liaison with the Municipal Coordinator and the LM in regard to the administrative arrangements of the City of Hobart Emergency Management Committee. - 4.
+Receive notification of emergency from Municipal Coordinator. - 5.
 If appropriate, during an emergency event, convene the City of Hobart Emergency Management Committee and support the Municipal Coordinator.